Humans like to snack! How much you may wonder? Well according to Forbes, about 90% of all Americans consume one to three snacks a day.

 But the good news is that there are treats and food supplements that do most of the work for you.
 Here are a few favorites:

-If you decide to buy a feline dental treat aside from the ones listed above, check to be sure it has the VOHC seal on it.
-The dental treats with that seal have been reviewed and approved by veterinary dentists.
+If you decide to buy a feline dental treat aside from the ones listed above, check to see if the VOHC seal is on it.
+The dental treats with this seal have been reviewed and approved by veterinary dentists.

 Cat Treats for Fur and Skin Health